diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 🔴 &nbsp;Copy new custom tags **imf valid** and **imf not valid** from `/public/customtags.txt.sample` into `/public/customtags.txt`

-🔴 &nbsp;There are files that should be updated from this archive (if it's not a fresh install):
+🔴 &nbsp;There are files that should be updated from this archive if it's not a fresh install:

 ```
       /src/diskover/Diskover.php